JetBrains/Qodana/topics/qodana-docker-readme.md

 Supported tags: [`2020.3-eap`](https://hub.docker.com/r/jetbrains/qodana/tags?page=1&ordering=last_updated&name=2020.3-eap), [`2021.1-eap`](https://hub.docker.com/r/jetbrains/qodana/tags?page=1&ordering=last_updated&name=2021.1-eap),  [`latest`](https://hub.docker.com/r/jetbrains/qodana/tags?page=1&ordering=last_updated&name=latest) (points to `2021.1-eap`)

-The Qodana Docker image lets you to perform [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) of your code base.
-The current version [supports PHP, Java, and Kotlin for Server Side](supported-technologies.md); support for more languages and technologies is on its way.

-We provide two options optimized for different scenarios:
+We provide a Docker image for the [Qodana linter](about-qodana.md) to support different usage scenarios:
-- Running the analysis on a regular basis as a part of your continuous integration (*CI-based execution*)
+- Running the analysis on a regular basis as part of your continuous integration (*CI-based execution*)
-- Single-shot analysis (for example, performed *locally*)
+- Single-shot analysis (for example, performed *locally*).

-If you prefer the first option and have established continuous integration (CI) support for your project, this page will describe all available possibilities.
-If you don't have any CI for your project, we encourage you to try a free version of JetBrains [TeamCity](https://www.jetbrains.com/teamcity/), either in-cloud (currently in Beta) or on-premise.
-In this case, you can switch to our [TeamCity plugin](https://github.com/JetBrains/Qodana/tree/main/TeamCity%20Plugin) as it gives more options.

-If you are familiar with [JetBrains IDEs code inspections](https://www.jetbrains.com/help/idea/code-inspection.html) and know what to expect from the static analysis outside the editor, you can start with the "[Using existing profile](#Using+existing+profile)" section.
+If you are familiar with [JetBrains IDEs code inspections](https://www.jetbrains.com/help/idea/code-inspection.html) and know what to expect from the static analysis outside the editor, you can start with the [Using existing profile](#Using+existing+profile) section.

 If you are just starting in the field, we recommend proceeding with the [default setup](#Quick+start+with+recommended+profile) we provide.
 You will see the results of the most common checks performed on your code base.
 Later, you can [adjust them](#Configure+via+qodana.yaml) to suit your needs better.